diogoaurelio/schedoscopeWiki/Scheduling.md

 ## Monitoring View Scheduling Status evolution

-Schedoscope provides a way to gather statistics and monitor view scheduling evolution through out time.
+Schedoscope provides a way to gather statistics and monitor view scheduling evolution related events throughout time.
 One can do so by plugging one or more external custom listener classes.

 ### Setup